mountaindust/Planktos/docs/examples/ib2d_ibmesh.rst

 In the case of this example, dt=5.0e-5 and print_dump=1000.
 This means that each time you go from one vtk file to the next, it represents a time step of length 5.0e-5*1000 = 0.05.

-As of now, Planktos only supports reading in ascii vtk files (not binary or xml), though others may be supported in the future.

 Read in ib2d vtk data with dt=5.0e-5, print_dump=1000. ::